Bullying is behaviour from a person or group that's unwanted and makes you feel uncomfortable, including feeling:

 When bullying is harassment

-By law, it's harassment when bullying or unwanted behaviour is about any of the following (known as 'protected characteristics'):
+Harassment is when bullying or unwanted behaviour is about any of the following 'protected characteristics' under discrimination law:

 - gender reassignment